 The desk in the boy’s bedroom of our Richmond family home extends the full width of the room and is positioned under the window to take full advantage of the natural light.
 Shelves and pigeon hole storage keep the room clutter-free.

 A children’s bedroom decoration idea that is changeable and that can adapt to your child as he or she grows will save you time and money in the long run.
-Our approach is to keep the palette neutral with softer shades of colour so that the furniture can be adapted as your child gets older.
+Our approach is to keep the palette balanced and neutral with softer shades of colour.
+Neutral colours will open up a small room and the furniture can be adapted as your child gets older.
 Likewise, accessories such as wall stickers or Velcro shapes can be used for a themed space that can be easily changed.

 The boy’s bedroom in our Broad Walk family home features colourful boys bedroom wallpaper in a grey patterned design and a colour palette that focuses on blues and greys.
 Decorating a boys bedroom is a fun project to incorporate their favourite gadgets and toys, which is why we used bespoke joinery in the shelves to provide plenty of storage space for toys, books and technology.

 The children’s playroom in our Holland Park period property cleverly factors in the British weather with an indoor climbing wall built onto a background of chalkboard paint and recessed circular seating in bright red, ensuring the children can play in this room all year round, come rain or shine.